Secondary School Admission Test: Writing Sample

 In the writing sample section of the Middle and Upper Level SSATs, test takers are given 2 pages and a choice of two writing prompts: Middle Level test takers receive a choice of two creative prompts, and Upper Level test takers receive one essay and one creative prompt from which to choose.
 The writing sample section is 25 minutes long and is not scored.
 However, the writing sample is sent to school admission officers along with the scores of the other sections of the test.

 In the elementary level SSAT, the writing sample gives students an opportunity to express themselves in response to a picture prompt.
 Students are asked to look at an image and tell a story about what happened.

 Test takers will not receive the essay results unless purchased separately.

 Scoring

 In the Upper and Middle Level SSATs, formula scoring is used, with students receiving 1 point for each question answered correctly, losing one-quarter point for each question answered incorrectly, and neither losing nor gaining points for questions left unanswered.
-This disincentives guessing.
+This disincentivizes guessing.
 The Elementary Level SSAT does not use formula scoring, instead giving 1 point for each correct answer and 0 points for each incorrect/incomplete answer.
 The SSAT is designed so that students should be able to reach all questions on the test.